The Characters of Christmas -Anna

 Luke 2:36 “And there was one Anna, a prophetess, the daughter of Phanuel, of the tribe of Aser: she was of a great age, and had lived with an husband seven years from her virginity; And she was a widow of about fourscore and four years, which departed not from the temple, but served God with fastings and prayers night and day.”

-The manner of her praying and fasting shows that she was not absorbed with self, but was in the truest sense of the word, a servant, of the Most High God!
+The manner of her praying and fasting shows that she was not absorbed with self, but was in the truest sense of the word, a servant of the Most High God!

 All her hopes and dreams were full of the long-awaited Messiah.
 She knew the Old Testament promises and understood that salvation from sin and the future blessings of Israel depended on the coming of the Messiah.

-As she passed by, on her daily routine in the temple, she heard Simeon blessing this child he recognized as the Messiah.
+As she passed by, during her daily routine in the temple, she heard Simeon blessing this child, who he recognized as the Messiah.
 She knew immediately it was the one for which she had waited.
 We are not told of the conversation between Anna and Simeon, but I’m sure they shared stories of rejoicing as they recounted the events of that day.
 Finally, their hopes and dreams had come true.
-I can hear Simeon saying at the top of his voice, “I knew I would see Him,” and Anna taking those old legs and running with excitement to tell everyone she knew that the Messiah was born, and she had seen him!
+I can hear Simeon saying at the top of his voice, “I knew I would see Him,” and Anna taking those old legs and running with excitement to tell everyone she knew that the Messiah was born and she had seen him!
 (You’ll have to forgive my imagination.)

 Luke 2:38 “And she coming in that instant gave thanks likewise unto the Lord, and spake of him to all them that looked for redemption in Jerusalem.”

-- We should be true servants of God.
+1. We should be true servants of God.
 Our lives should be completely devoted to Him.
 In everything we do, we should have him first and foremost in our minds.
-Every person we see is a soul Jesus died for, everything we have is a blessing from him, and every opportunity to serve is an opportunity to show him we love him and others that he lives within us.
+Every person we see is a soul Jesus died for; everything we have is a blessing from him, and every opportunity to serve is an opportunity to show him we love him and others that he lives within us.

-- She waited and prayed.
+2. She waited and prayed.
 If we are praying a prayer worth praying, we should not give up.
 We are to continue to seek and ask until God gives the answer.
 God wants all men to be saved, and we should never give up praying for the salvation of others.
-Anna knew the salvation of all humanity rested with the coming of the Messiah, therefore she never stopped looking and asking.
+Anna knew the salvation of all humanity rested with the coming of the Messiah; therefore, she never stopped looking and asking.
 We are to seek the second coming of Jesus!
 John proclaims this in Revelations 22:20 “He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.”
 Do you pray for his coming daily?
 Do you long to see Him?

 What a great example of a godly woman.
 A servant devoted to Him and Him alone.
 Oh, to be that kind of servant.
 It is within our reach, but it depends on our own desires and our will to pursue Him.
 It is not a secret gift but what God desires of all of us.